 - Don’t sleep with product in your hair, whenever possible.
 That can lead to oil and gunk buildup that can inflame your scalp and attract bacteria, as well.

-- Finally, try sleeping on a silk pillow case, to minimize friction between your hair, skin, and fabric.
+- Finally, try sleeping on a silk pillowcase, to minimize friction between your hair, skin, and fabric.
 Etsy also has several affordable, colorful options!

-Need a natural body lotion for itchy, eczema-prone skin?
-This Calming DIY Lavender Body Balm is just the thing.
-(And it’s easy to make with ingredients you may already have at home.)
+You can also make this Calming DIY Lavender Body Balm at home!
+(It’s easy to whip together and made with ingredients you may already have at home.)